jaspector

 Monday through Friday, 7:30 a.m. to 5 p.m.

-Information on this page was last verified: March 2026.
-Permit rules and fees change — confirm current requirements directly with the City of Beavercreek Planning and Development for zoning permits; Greene County Building Regulation for building, plumbing, electrical, HVAC permits before applying.
+Source: City of Beavercreek Planning and Development for zoning permits; Greene County Building Regulation for building, plumbing, electrical, HVAC permits ↗

 Beavercreek requires a zoning permit for residential construction or replacement of structures such as fences, decks, sheds, pools, garages, retaining walls, patio covers, and additions.
 For commercial property, zoning permits are required for new occupancies, signs, additions, facade renovations, parking lot renovations, and new or replacement structures.

+Not all construction work requires a permit in Beavercreek, OH.
 The following work is generally exempt: Interior remodeling for residential property; At-grade patios; Garage sales; Temporary signs; Driveways; Interior commercial remodeling that does not change the overall square footage of a tenant space.
+When in doubt, confirm with the local building department before starting work.